 And it was in Ogunquit that I first tasted Ben & Jerry’s Milk & Cookies ice cream flavor.
 I was dying for cookies and cream but this was my closest option and man, did this flavor knock my socks off.
 It’s no more than a simple vanilla ice cream with a cookie swirl, chocolate chips, and chocolate chip cookies – not cookie dough – cookies!

-The chocolate chip cookies make this ice cream insanely addictive and I’ve been holding off until this summer to make my own version.
+The chocolate chip cookies make this milk and cookies ice cream insanely addictive and I’ve been holding off until this summer to make my own version.
 I mixed in chunks of my absolute favorite chocolate chip cookies and chopped Oreos into vanilla ice cream and Kyle and I proceeded to stand over the container with spoons even before the ice cream was fully frozen.
 It was so worth the wait.

 You'll need about ¼ of the chocolate chip cookie recipe I've listed below (or about 4-6 cookies).
 I made the whole recipe - because, why not?? - and baked off a few extra cookies while freezing a bunch of dough balls as well.
 Nobody complained about having extra homemade cookies.